TheLeerName/mania-converter/README.md

 # Mania Converter
 Converter of FNF maps/charts, example from 4 key to 6 key.
+If you want convert from osu!mania, [you can use this](https://github.com/ItzFireable/mania2fnf).

 ## How to use this?
 1. Run a EXE file, it will be crash.